background

 webPOISONCONTROL

 Did you know you can get help from Poison Control without calling?
-There’s a do-it-yourself poison control tool and app. webPOISONCONTROL has helped nearly a million people figure out what to do after a possible poisoning.
+There’s a do-it-yourself poison control tool and app. webPOISONCONTROL has helped over one million people figure out what to do after a possible poisoning.
 Just answer a few questions about what happened and you’ll get a safe and accurate recommendation in less than 3 minutes. webPOISONCONTROL will tell you exactly what to do.

 Learn more.